ministryofjustice/security-guidance/docs/bluetooth.md

 **Note:** Remember that there might be local rules that apply regarding the use of Bluetooth devices.
 A good example is in Prisons, where use of Bluetooth would not be available by default.
 Ensure that you check with local requirements.

+## Accessibility

+Some types of Bluetooth devices are not allowed, by default.
+However, where there is a good reason for requiring a Bluetooth device, such as for Accessibility reasons, then a request for an exception to use the device will be treated sympathetically and permitted wherever possible.

+Contact the Cyber Assistance Team by email: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)

 ## Bluetooth devices and risks

 Examples of Bluetooth devices, and whether they might be used for business purposes, are as follows: